 Specific TAP eligibility requirements are provided on the Marist website: www.marist.edu/registrar.
 It is the student's responsibility to be familiar with and to meet the eligibility requirements each term.
 In summary, to be eligible for TAP, a student must be a matriculated full-time (at least 12 credits applicable to the program) student, a New York State resident, a U.S. citizen or permanent resident alien, and have completed high school or the equivalent.
 Physical proof of high school completion is required to be on file at Marist College.
+First-time state aid recipients entering as freshman students, or continuing students in the 2006-07 academic year with a non-U.S. high school transcript, are required to pass an Ability to Benefit exam.
+Students must meet the Ability to Benefit requirement before the first day of classes for the term for which they are seeking aid.
 In addition, the student must meet the TAP-mandated college requirements for determining program pursuit and satisfactory academic progress.
 To be pursuing one's program satisfactorily, a student who is in his/her first year of receiving a TAP award must receive a passing or failing grade in at least one-half of the minimum full-time course load; a student who is in his/her second year as a TAP recipient must receive a passing or failing grade in at least three-fourths of a minimum full-time course load; in his/her third and fourth years, a student must receive a passing or failing grade in all of the courses constituting the minimum course load.
 Any course which was passed previously cannot be repeated and counted toward the minimum full-time (12 credits) necessary for TAP eligibility.
-The only exception occurs when a grade is passing but is unacceptable in a particular
+The only exception occurs when a grade is passing but is unacceptable in a particular curriculum.